spring-projects/sts4/vscode-extensions/vscode-bosh/README.md

 If you start vscode from a terminal, you can verify that things are setup correctly by executing command:

      bosh cloud-config

 If that command executes without any errors and returns the cloud-config you expected, then things are setup correctly.
-If subsequently launch vscode from that same terminal the dynamic CA and linting should work correctly.
+If you subsequently launch vscode from that same terminal the dynamic CA and linting should work correctly.

 ## Issues and Feature Requests

 Please report bugs, issues and feature requests on the [Github STS4 issue tracker](https://github.com/spring-projects/sts4/issues).

 [linting]:     https://raw.githubusercontent.com/spring-projects/sts4/7e3cf4808095f8b126bf1e5a90c09f3917f60fa4/vscode-extensions/vscode-bosh/readme-imgs/linting.png
 [ca1]:         https://raw.githubusercontent.com/spring-projects/sts4/7e3cf4808095f8b126bf1e5a90c09f3917f60fa4/vscode-extensions/vscode-bosh/readme-imgs/content-assist-1.png